StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 - Redo quap() based on StanOptimize
 - Start Updating notebooks in ch 2-8 using new quap()
 - Redoing and updating the models in the models subdirectory

-Note 1: It is my intention to moce (stan based) quap() into a separate package StanQuap.jl once I'm satified with its features and stability.
-Likely in v3.3.

-Note 2: Once all models are updated this will be released as v3.2.0.
-At the same time StanModels.jl will be updated.

 ### Version 3.1.0